Jackson County School District (Alabama)

-Jackson County School District is a school district in Jackson County, Alabama.
+Jackson County School District is a school district headquartered in Hollywood, Alabama.

+The district includes all parts of Jackson County except for those in the Scottsboro city limits.
 The district enrolls approximately 5,150 students and operates 17 schools, including five K–12 schools and one traditional high school.
 The superintendent is Kevin Dukes.
 It is one of two school districts in the county, the other being Scottsboro City Schools.

-Facilities
+Schools

 There are 17 schools, including five K–12 schools: